apache/doris/docs/en/admin-manual/config/fe-config.md

 Is it possible to dynamically configure: false

-Is it a configuration item unique to the Master FE node: false
+Is it a configuration item unique to the Master FE node: true